NathanYyc/djl-spark/serving/serving/README.md

 ### installing plug-ins

-The model server looks for plug-ins during startup in the plugin folder and register this plug-ins.
+The model parameterServer looks for plug-ins during startup in the plugin folder and register this plug-ins.

 The default plug-in folder is